ori88c/zero-backpressure-semaphore-typescript/README.md

 ## Key Features

 - __Backpressure Control__: Ideal for job workers and background services.
 Concurrency control alone isn't sufficient to ensure stability and performance if backpressure control is overlooked.
-Without backpressure control, the heap can become overloaded, resulting in space complexity of O(*semaphore-rooms* + *pending-jobs*) instead of O(*semaphore-rooms*).
+Without backpressure control, the heap can become overloaded, resulting in space complexity of O(*semaphore-slots* + *pending-jobs*) instead of O(*semaphore-slots*).
 - __Graceful Termination__: Await the completion of all currently executing jobs via the `waitForAllExecutingJobsToComplete` method.
 - __High Efficiency__: All state-altering operations have a constant time complexity, O(1).
 - __Comprehensive documentation__: The class is thoroughly documented, enabling IDEs to provide helpful tooltips that enhance the coding experience.
 - __Robust Error Handling__: Uncaught errors from background jobs triggered by `startExecution` are captured and can be accessed using the `extractUncaughtErrors` method.
-- Fully covered by unit tests.
+- **Fully covered** by rigorous unit tests.
 - Self-explanatory method names.
 - No external runtime dependencies: Only development dependencies are used.
-- ES6 Compatibility.
+- ES6 Compatibility: The `tsconfig` target is set to ES6, ensuring compatibility with ES6 environments.
 - TypeScript support.

 ## Breaking Change in Version 2.0.0